nrfconnect/sdk-nrf/samples/nrf_profiler/README.rst

    :local:
    :depth: 2

-The Profiler sample demonstrates the functionality of the :ref:`profiler` subsystem.
+The Profiler sample demonstrates the functionality of the :ref:`nrf_profiler` subsystem.
 It shows how to use the Profiler to log and visualize data about custom events that are not part of the :ref:`app_event_manager`.

 Requirements